What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 ACCOMMODATION

 These are quality houses approved by the state to have the standards to rent to tourists.
-And tested and used by us for years.
+And testet and used by us for years.
 Rooms are private, clean and safe.
 They have double beds (twins by request), aircon and private bathrooms.
 Guests can come and go as they please and will often even be given their own key.
 The casa is included in the price from Sunday to Friday (option to leave luggage there until returning from the last day of the tour on Friday), extra nights can be booked through us if you wish to arrive before the tour or extend your stay after the tour.

 FOOD